The BioInteractive Team

 Fabian de Kok-Mercado

 Fabian de Kok-Mercado is an internationally recognized medical and scientific illustrator.
 He works closely with science education specialists to develop rich media for the classroom.
-He designs and art directs illustrations, animations, advertisements, and print collateral for the Holiday Lectures on Science and short films, including the supporting interactive programs and virtual labs.
+He is responsible for managing the production of visual communication and interactive media products created by the Educational Media and Outreach group in HHMI’s Science Education Department.

 de Kok-Mercado received his master’s degree in medical and biological illustration at Johns Hopkins University School of Medicine, where he researched and visualized the craniocervical anatomy of strigiform birds in relation to neck kinematics.
 He earned his certification from the Board of Certification of Medical Illustrators.
 His work has appeared in a myriad of publications and has received numerous awards and accolades from entities such as the Association of Medical Illustrators and the National Science Foundation.